ryokbys/JGGE_2023_workshop/Outliner.md

 # Outliner

-- We usually write a journal paper in IMRaD structure
+- We usually write a journal paper in **IMRaD** structure.
   - Introduction, Method, Results and Discussion
   - Several paragraphs in each section
-- Outliner helps us to charge the order of sentences/paragraphs
+- *Outliner* plug-in helps us to charge the order of sentences/paragraphs

+---

 ## Example

-The following outline example is the one actually made for this workshop.
+The following outline example is the one I actually made for this workshop.

 ### Introduction and concept